History of the Pappas Patristic Institute

 The Summer Program has been among the most beloved events organized by the PPI.
 It has brought researchers and faculty from throughout the US and abroad to offer between six and twelve courses each year.
 Instructors have included Nicholas Denysenko, Bradley Nassif, Brian Matz, and many others.
 Often, scholars have used the Summer Program to workshop books in progress.
 This is the case with two recent monographs: Dr. Samantha Miller (Whitworth University) has recently published a study entitled John Chrysostom and African Charismatic Theology in Conversation: Salvation, Deliverance, and the Prosperity Gospel (Lexington Books/Fortress Academic, 2021), which began as a course at the Pappas Summer Program; and Dr. David Goodin (McGill University) has likewise recently come out with a book entitled Confronting Evil: Theodicy in the Eastern Patristic Tradition (Alexander Press, 2021) developed from a course at the Summer Program.

 Under the leadership of Fr.
-Maximos Constas, the Pappas Patristic Institute hopes to renew its contributions to patristic studies, bringing together eminent scholars in the field for conferences, symposia, and workshops, and contributing to the edification of the academy and the entire Church through summer programs, colloquia, and publishing.
+Maximos Constas, the Pappas Patristic Institute renewed its contributions to patristic studies, bringing together eminent scholars in the field for conferences, symposia, and workshops, and contributing to the edification of the academy and the entire Church through its programs and publishing.